Project-Cepi/project-cepi.github.io/docs/contributing/workspace.md

 # Workspace

-Cepi is divided into the server jar, [Sabre](https://github.cepi.world/Sabre) and all of its extensions.
+Cepi is divided into the server jar, [Sabre](https://github.cepi.world/Sabre) (using [Minestom](https://github.com/Minestom/Minestom) and all of its extensions.

 To install the server + all its extensions, use: